crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 ![appsec-denied](/img/appsec_denied.png)

-# Next steps
+# Et Voila !

-Voila!
 Your application should now be protected from the most common exploitation attempts.
 [If you have already enrolled your instance in the console](/docs/next/console/enrollment), you will see alerts appearing there too!